We’re back with Snowlandia 2019!

 Leap on snowshoes, search for life under the snow, develop leadership skills and make outdoorsy friends.
 SaskOutdoors and Wildernook are teaming up again to offer winter experiences in a fresh way.

-Snowlandia is designed for young women ages 10 -12 who crave more outdoor time exploring and creating with friends.
-It is an exciting opportunity for young women to be active outdoors during the winter break.
+Snowlandia is designed for young women ages 10 & 11 who crave more outdoor time exploring and connecting with nature.
+Snowlandia is an exciting opportunity for young women to challenge themselves outdoors during the winter break.

-The Experience: Each day will feature a different winter adventure in Gabriel Dumont Park and Holiday Park's Naturalized spaces.
-The morning and afternoon learning experiences will focus on practical outdoor skills such as staying warm and dry, first aid, winter travel and building shelter.
-Although we will begin and end each day bundled up outdoors, participants can expect to spend a couple of cozy low-key, down-time hours indoors around noon eating, reading, crafting and drying out our mitts!
-We will also practice a small act of giving back to nature and/or the neighbourhood community each day.
+The Experience: Each day will feature a different winter adventure in Holiday Park's Naturalized space and surrounding area (ski trails, South Saskatchewan Riverbank).
+The morning and afternoon learning experiences will focus on practical outdoor skills such as staying warm and dry, building a small warming fire, preventative first aid, skiing and snowshoeing.
+Although we will begin and end each day bundled up outdoors, participants can expect to spend a couple of cozy low-key, down-time hours indoors around noon eating, reading, and drying out our mitts!

-Requirements: Participants need to have warm snowpants, jacket, winter boots and a backpack to be comfortable outdoors.
+Requirements: Participants need to have warm winter clothes such as snowpants, jacket, winter boots and long underwear/base layers to be comfortable outdoors.
 This is an active program and participants should be in good physical condition to enjoy themselves (e.g. able to comfortably run for 15 minutes and walk for 60 minutes).

-Registered participants will receive a detailed information package during the first week of February.
+Registered participants will receive a detailed information package in late January/early February.

 This program is unique because it is lead by experienced female outdoor education teachers who are experts in their fields.
 They each bring years of experience teaching outdoors.